 You will want to lay down bedding of some sort in your run so that you can maintain a level of sanitation.

-The type of bedding is up to you, but you will defiantly want one that is easy to remove and is good at absorbing the waste from these bunnies.
+The type of bedding is up to you, but you will definitely want one that is easy to remove and is good at absorbing the waste from these bunnies.
+Straw makes excellent bedding.